marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "inner loop", [nesting, "in regexps"]}}

-If that tries to match some long series of zeros and ones with no trailing _b_ character, the matcher will first go through the inner loop until it runs out of digits.
+If that tries to match some long series of zeros and ones with no trailing _b_ character, the matcher first goes through the inner loop until it runs out of digits.
 Then it notices there is no _b_, so it backtracks one position, goes through the outer loop once, and gives up again, trying to backtrack out of the inner loop once more.